 Music is taught by specialist staff from the Nursery to Primary 7.
 Through a varied programme of class and group activities, children are encouraged to develop their musical skills in singing, listening and the playing of percussion instruments.

-Class teachers teach Drama from Nursery to Primary 2, while Drama specialists work with our pupils from Primary 3 to Primary 7.
+Class teachers teach Drama from Nursery to Primary 2, and Drama specialists work with our pupils from Primary 3 to Primary 7.
 A member of the specialist Drama team also works regularly with our Primary 5 pupils in small groups to develop their oral speaking skills.

 Religious and Moral Education